 Sweating can cause acne.
-It happens when you are in a hot and humid climate or from exercising and working your body hard can cause a type of acne called pityrosporum folliculitis.
+It happens when you are in a hot and humid climate or from exercising and working your body hard can cause a type of sweat acne called pityrosporum folliculitis.
 I see a lot of this sweat acne in my dermatology practice both during the summer when my patients are hot and sweaty from enjoying the outdoors.
 It also happens during the school year when athletes are training and competing in their sport.

 Pityrosporum folliculitis is a tough and stubborn form of acne to treat because some people’s skin is just prone to it.
-The cause is an overgrowth of a normal skin yeast that grows on most everybody’s skin (Malassezia) starts to overgrow in the pores.
-For some people, their pores don’t fight the yeast very well and so it easily overpopulates the pores - a little heat and sweat and - poof, the yeast happily proliferates causing pimples.
+What happens is that a normal skin yeast that grows on most everybody’s skin (Malassezia) starts to overgrow in the pores.
+For some people, their pores don’t fight the yeast very well and so it easily takes off.
+A little heat and sweat and – poof, the yeast ‘parties on’ causing pimples.

 What is the best treatment for pityrosporum folliculitis type of acne?